January, EUROPEAN BMX RACING DECLINING?

 Belgium, Norway, Sweden, Austria, Spain, Portugal, Hungary, Italy, Lituania, Malta, Latvia, Poland, Slovenia from 150 till around 250 license-holders and Belarussian and Russia 200 and less riders!
 Exact figures are not made public, would be nice to see how the situation exactly is.
-My estimate is that in Europe we do have all ca. 12.000 license-holders.
+My estimate is that in Europe we do have a total of ca. 12.000 license-holders.

-Just received some info from the ABA telling me they have over 65.000 license-holders, just this year they added over 60 new tracks to their ranks.
-Normal Nationals have 240 motos and a large National have around 325 motos.
+Just received some info from the ABA telling me they have over 65.000 license-holders.
+Just this year they added over 60 new tracks to their ranks.
+Normal Nationals have 240 motos and a large National will have around 325 motos.
 At European Championship events around 300 motos is about the limit and that's once a year!
 The same developments take place within the NBL.

 TALKING NUMBERS (YEAR 2000)